Designing a Better Web Analytics Platform

 Output:

 What was our initial goal?
-To find out what the minimum amount of moving parts required to host your own analytics solution is.
+To find out what the smallest amount of moving parts required to host your own analytics solution is.
 We were able to condense this to three parts.
 Two of those I have made Open Source and available as Francis Beacon.
-I am very happy that it is possible to implement your own analytics solution.
-Especially in Data Science, the more power you have over the data source, the better your results will be.
+I am happy that it’s possible to create your own analytics solution.
+Especially in Data Science, the more power you have over the data source, the better your results are going to be.